Egbetokun’s Exit As IGP: Primate Ayodele Releases New Prophecy on Security Chief Tinubu Would Remove

-• Primate Babatunde Elijah Ayodele has predicted major changes in President Bola Ahmed Tinubu's administration before the 2027 general elections
+• Primate Babatunde Elijah Ayodele predicted major changes in President Bola Tinubu's administration before the 2027 elections

-• Kayode Egbetokun resigned as the IGP, allegedly due to personal family issues requiring the 61-year-old's attention
+• Kayode Egbetokun resigned as the IGP in February 2026, due to personal family issues that required the 61-year-old's attention

-• AIG Olatunji Rilwan Disu was appointed as the acting IGP, pending Senate confirmation for the position
+• Olatunji Rilwan Disu was subsequently appointed as the acting IGP, pending a confirmation from the Senate over the new position

 Legit.ng journalist Ridwan Adeola Yusuf has more than nine years of experience reporting on public affairs and governance in Nigeria and Africa.

-Oke Afa, Lagos State - Primate Elijah Ayodele, leader of the INRI Evangelical Spiritual Church, on Tuesday, February 24, claimed that President Bola Tinubu will implement changes within his administration before the end of 2026.
+Oke Afa, Lagos State - Primate Elijah Ayodele, leader of the INRI Evangelical Spiritual Church, claimed on Tuesday, February 24, that President Bola Tinubu would implement changes within his administration before the end of 2026.

 Read also